Sports Coach Logo Sports Coach Training Principles Fitness Components

 topics

-Strength comes in many forms - here is how to develop them
+Strength comes in many forms - here is how to develop them.

 The common definition of strength is the ability to exert a force against a resistance.
 The strength needed for a sprinter to explode from the blocks is different from the strength needed by a weightlifter to lift a 200kg barbell.
-This, therefore, implies that there are different types of strength.
+This, therefore, implies that there are various types of strength.

 What are the classifications of strength?